 MSMEs can know the documents required for business loan and other types of assistance on the official portal of these schemes and apply for the same.

-Get a business loan for your small business from Poonawalla Fincorp at an attractive interest rate with zero foreclosure charges.
+Get a small business loan from Poonawalla Fincorp at an attractive interest rate with zero foreclosure charges.

 As a small-scale business owner, you can repay your Business Loan via Electronic Clearing Service (ECS) or Post-Dated Cheques (PDCs).
 Generally, Small Scale Business Loan borrowers prefer ECS and Direct Debit as a mode of repayment.